jweeyh/AOC/README.md

 # AOC
-Attempts to solve AOC using Java
+Attempts to solve AOC 2021 using Java
-Pretty messy, lots of work to be done haha
+Using basic concepts learnt in Y1S1 in uni.